mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 4. Demonstrable relevant technical ability.
 5. Familiarity with Mojaloop ecosystem.
 6. Commitment for the duration of the PI.
+7. Commitment to and adherence to the Mojaloop Code of conduct

 Workstream (co)leads must accept the following responsibilities: